Tame the Wild with Byzantine Linearizability: Reliable Broadcast, Snapshots, and Asset Transfer: Byzantine Linearizability

 In this section we define Byzantine linearizability.
 Intuitively, we would like to tame the Byzantine behavior in a way that provides consistency to correct processes.
 We linearize the correct processes' operations and offer a degree of freedom to embed additional operations by Byzantine processes.

 We denote by $H|_{correct}$ the projection of a history $H$ to all correct processes.
 We say that a history $H$ is Byzantine linearizable if $H|_{correct}$ can be augmented with operations of Byzantine processes such that the completed history is linearizable.
+That is, there is another history, with the same operations by correct processes as in $H$, and additional operations by another at most $f$ processes.
 In particular, if there are no Byzantine failures then Byzantine linearizability is simply linearizability.
 Formally:

 \begin{definition}{(Byzantine Linearizability)} A history $H$ is Byzantine linearizable if there exists a history $H'$ so that $H'|_{correct}=H|_{correct}$ and $H'$ is linearizable.

 \end{definition}

 Similarly to linearizability, we say that an object is Byzantine linearizable if all of its executions are Byzantine Linearizable.